0xf17/ach2019/README.md

     - Note that A1.2 has two PDF file submissions.

 **Date of Submission for A1: 12th October 2019 11:59PM**

+### A2 (Individual Exercise)
+- Final proposal to conduct a analysis study on a context of your choice.
+- Your proposal to ideally include (in any order) -
+    - (a) Problem/Vision statement - One/two line summary of your inquiry.
+    - (b) Objectives of the study - What are the different things you want to study in the context?
+    - (c) Design intent - Why do you want to study the chosen context?
+    - (c) Background/Overview of the context - Synopsis highlighting important facts explaining the context
+    - (d) Study Plan - How you plan to conduct the study?
+Design test cases similar to Exercise 1 and 2 but for your chosen context.
+- For rolling feedback, share your Google Doc with me and send me an email seeking feedback/review.
+- Submission format.
+PDF file containing all the above list of deliverables.
+- Name your file as `A2-<TitleOfYourStudy>-<YourFirstName>.PDF`.

+**Date of Submission for A2: 19th October 2019 11:59PM**

 ## Assessment
 Following are assessment criteria for this studio.